gruntwork-io/terraform-google-gke/README.md

 ## Quickstart

-If you want to quickly spin up a GKE Private Cluster with Tiller, you can run the example that is in the root of this repo.
-Check out the [gke-private-tiller example documentation](https://github.com/gruntwork-io/terraform-google-gke/blob/master/examples/gke-private-tiller) for instructions.
+If you want to quickly spin up a GKE Public Cluster, you can run the example that is in the root of this repo.
+Check out the [gke-basic-helm example documentation](https://github.com/gruntwork-io/terraform-google-gke/blob/master/examples/gke-basic-helm) for instructions.

 ## What's in this repo